uw-cmg/MAST/MAST/doc/source/1_0_installation.rst

 *  Or, your cluster may have a dedicated compile node, or it may support interactive queue submission.

-Please check with your cluster administrator if you are unsure of the correct procedures to user.
+Please check with your cluster administrator if you are unsure of the correct procedures.

 ================================================
 Install local python version and dependencies